brandonborn15/COMP150_Project/README.txt

 The game will automatically
-keep tally of the winners for every game, unless you choose to exit the game then all data will be reset to its default  constructors
+keep tally of the winners for every game, unless you choose to exit the game then all data will be reset to it's default constructors .
+.
+.
+.
+.
+.
+.
+.
+.
+.